 At a quick glance, it can be hard to tell the difference between the Asian ladybug and the native ladybugs, partly because the color of the Asian species can vary from light tan or orange to bright red, making them almost identical to some of the native species.
 But if you look closely, you will see the Asian ladybug has a white marking behind its head in the openings of what looks like a black M. Some also have dark black spots, but on others, the spots are very light or nonexistent.

 Asian Lady Beetle Infestations

-Although the Asian lady beetles do help rid gardens of plant pests, they are becoming a problem in vineyards, where they can end up being "collected" along with the grapes resulting in an "off" taste in the wine.
+Although the Asian lady beetles do help rid gardens of plant pests, they are becoming a problem in vineyards, where they can end up being "collected" along with the grapes, affecting the taste of the wine.

 Controlling Asian Lady Beetles

 The best way to control Asian lady beetles in your home is through pest-proofing measures to keep them from entering.
-These include sealing any cracks around windows, doors, utility wires and pipes, and vents, as well as in siding, eaves, and the foundation.
-It also is important to be sure that all doors and windows are tightly fitted, and screens are not torn or ripped.
+These include sealing any cracks around windows, doors, utility wires and pipes, and vents, as well as in the siding, eaves, and foundation.
+It also is important to be sure that all doors and windows are tightly fitted, and that screens are not torn or ripped.
 If the ladybugs do get in your home, they can be vacuumed or captured on sticky tape.
 To avoid staining and odor, do not try to swat or squash the bugs.